orlandogrodriguez/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - Orlando G. Rodriguez

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [January 1, Monday, 2018].

 ## Log

-### R1D1
+### R1Dii
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com
+I have just started the 100daysofcode challenge.
+Even though not much coding was accomplished, it's a good start.
+I decided to restart my iOS project, "Swayter".
+I created the project on xcode and accomplished some of the object model for the application.
+I brushed up on iOS classes using part of lynda's Swift 4 essential training course.
+Hopefully I'll write some more code tomorrow.

-### R1D2
+### R1Di